animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-When statistics are enabled, you can use Apache Geode’s [VSD (Visual Statistics Display)](https://geode.apache.org/docs/guide/19/tools_modules/vsd/chapter_overview.html) tool to analyze the statistical data that is collected.
+When statistics are enabled, you can use Apache Geode's [VSD (Visual Statistics Display)](https://geode.apache.org/docs/guide/19/tools_modules/vsd/chapter_overview.html) tool to analyze the statistical data that is collected.